This article may contain compensated links. Please read disclaimer for more info.

 Another popular tourist attraction in the city is La Bastille, which is Grenoble’s clifftop fortress.
 This historic construction dates back to the Middle Ages and, in the 1800s, was used to defend France against invasions from the Duchy of Savoy.

 La Bastille is reached by a steep hour-long climb or with a cable car.
-At the summit, you will be rewarded with spectacular views across the surrounding landscape.
+At the summit, you will be rewarded with spectacular views of the surrounding landscape.
 On days of good visibility, you can even see the tip of Mont Blanc!

 Gorges de la Loire – Monts du Forez